Keeping Your Best People – The Winter Holocaust

 This time of the year is probably a good time of the year to give out pay rises and promotions.
 At the very least it will narrow the differential between what you are paying and what they could receive in the marketplace.
 Once the CVs are sent out you are probably too late.
 When the staff agencies are sweet talking your people, and other companies are keen to have them, the grass seems an awful lot greener on the other side.

 It’s counterproductive to try to keep them once they’ve resigned.
-They usually refuse but tell the rest of your people that you’ve made the offer.
-It becomes the perceived wisdom among the remaining people that the only way to get ahead in the company is to resign.
+They usually refuse but tell the rest of your people you’ve made the offer.
+It becomes the perceived wisdom among the remaining people the only way to get ahead in the company is to resign.
 This is not good for morale.

 When people do resign, companies usually either try to make them work their full notice period (being crucial to the project) or they have them out the door that day (sometimes supervised by the security guard and marched out the door).
 The first is not clever.
 People who are going are not motivated to work.
 They usually spend the time de-motivating other people.
 It is usually people who are close to them who are next to leave the company.